 Turtle Nesting Beaches Part of Caravan Costa Rica Tours

-Caravan offers a fully guide Costa Rica Natural Paradise tour which currently includes a visit to Leatherback Turtles National Park on the Pacific Coast, which is less busy and every bit as fascinating as Tortuguero’s Green Turtle Research Station on the Atlantic Coast.
+Caravan offers a fully guide Costa Rica Natural Paradise tour, which currently includes a visit to sea turtle nesting beaches of Playa Tambor on the Pacific Coast.
+This sea turtle nesting beach is less busy but every bit as fascinating as Tortuguero’s Green Turtle Research Station on the Atlantic Coast.

-Affordably priced, these 9-day Costa Rica tours feature a number of other top attractions and experiences you can’t miss while visiting Costa Rica including volcanoes, cloud forests, hanging bridges, aerial tram tours.
+Affordably priced, our Caravan 8-day Costa Rica tours feature a number of other top attractions and experiences you can’t miss while visiting Costa Rica including volcanoes, cloud forests, hanging bridges, and so much more.

-Visit Caravan’s Costa Rica reviews page to read what others have said about their tour of the turtle nesting beaches of Costa Rica.
+Visit Caravan’s Costa Rica reviews page to read what others have said about their tour of the Costa Rica turtle nesting beaches.